jerryhao66/HRL/README.md

 Note: You can either use tensorflow-gpu or tensorflow-cpu to run this code.

-The dataset will be published later.
+The dataset will be avaliable at http://moocdata.cn/data/course-recommendation .

 ## How to run

 ```
 python Train.py
 ```